Blazer name returns for Chevy’s newest CUV

 ATLANTA, GA: Chevrolet has resurrected one of its most iconic nameplates for its newest intermediate crossover – the 2019 Blazer.

-Shown to the world for the first time last night (June 21) at a secret location in Atlanta, GA, the new Blazer is slated to arrive in Canadian showrooms early in 2019.
+Shown to the world for the first time o June 21 at a secret location in Atlanta, GA, the new Blazer is slated to arrive in Canadian showrooms early in 2019.

 Slotted in between the Equinox and Traverse, the Blazer was described by Alan Batey, GM North America president and global head of Chevrolet as, “anticipating consumer demand and delivering innovative products like Bolt EV, Colorado and Trax.